 Gauge: 10 sts over 13 rows = 2″ x 2″ square.
 Final square is 45 sts by 57 rows.
 Please note that in the written pattern I instruct you to knit the rows above and below the active color chart.
 These rows are shown on the chart as solid color rows above and below the design.

-Download PDF of the color chart dragon.
+Download PDF of the color chart Narnia.
 Cast on 45 sts for each side of knitting (with two strands held together CO 45, for a total of 90 sts on needle).

-Work 2 rows of double-sided knitting (knit the facing sts and purl the back sts across).
-Note that the first row is a right side row.
+Work 1 row of double-sided knitting (knit the facing sts and purl the back sts across).
+Note that the first row is a wrong side row.
 You may choose to work the opposite color for the first stitch of each row (I do this), which will keep the edges closed.
 Alternately, you may choose to knit them without doing this and seam the sides when putting the blanket together.
 There is no “right” way to do this.
 It is really just what you are more comfortable with.

 Don’t forget to tweet or instagram them at me @Doctor_Llama or Jac @jac_attacking with the hashtag geekalong, so we can all oooh and ah together.
 We even have a fancy new GAL Participation Button you can put on your blog or your Geek-A-Long posts.
 You can grab the html out of the side bar or find it here.